PlayQ-DevOps/lambda-test/examples/POST_BODIES.md

-All timestamps provided by sensors are based on the local clock inside the sensor.
+All timestamps provided by sensors are UTC timestamps based on the local clock inside the sensor.

 Example POST body sent from an air quality sensor:
 ```